IRS Forms

 Penalties And Relief

 File on time to protect deductions and avoid late‑file penalties.
 Under IRC 6651, failure to file is generally 5% per month, up to 25%, and failure to pay is typically 0.5% per month.
+For 2025 returns filed more than 60 days late, the minimum failure-to-file penalty is the lesser of $510 or 100% of the tax owed (per Rev. Proc.
+2024-40).
 The IRS may consider reasonable cause where you acted with ordinary business care and prudence.
 Timely protective returns and full documentation often make the difference between net‑basis taxation and tax on gross receipts.

 Practical Tips